B-Akcan/Car-Price-Prediction/README.md

 # Car Price Prediction
-Car price prediction with linear regression neural network model.\
+Car price prediction with a neural network model.\
 I have used the data at this link: https://www.kaggle.com/datasets/rifkaregmi/branded-cars-dataset?resource=download